JonnyBanana/Huge-Collection-of-CheatSheet/README.md

 # Huge Collection of CheatSheet

-<h4>Share of my Huge Collection of Cheatsheet, ENJOY IT!</h4>
+<h4>Share of my Huge Collection of Cheatsheet, ENJOY IT!</h4> <BR>

-“Huge-Collection-of-CheatSheet is being sponsored by the following tool;
+Huge-Collection-of-CheatSheet is being sponsored by the following tool;

-please help to support us by taking a look and signing up to a free trial”
+please help to support us by taking a look and signing up to a free trial

 <a href="https://tracking.gitads.io/?repo=Huge-Collection-of-CheatSheet"> <img src="https://images.gitads.io/Huge-Collection-of-CheatSheet" alt="GitAds"/> </a>